-A majority of states including Kentucky, Indiana and Pennsylvania have changed their laws to allow creation of public benefit corporations (B Corps).
-This structure enables companies to include a public benefit purpose in their organizations, providing them the flexibility to consider investing in protecting the environment, funding projects in their communities or any cause that contributes to the public good.
+A majority of states, including Kentucky and Indiana, have changed their laws to allow the creation of public benefit corporations (B Corps).
+This structure enables companies to include a public benefit purpose in their organizations, providing them the flexibility to consider investing in protecting the environment, funding projects in their communities, or any cause that contributes to the public good.

 Existing for-profit companies have converted their corporate structures to public benefit corporations and entrepreneurs just starting out are considering whether a public benefit structure is right for them.

-Stoll Keenon Ogden’s Public Benefit Corporation Services team works with existing and new companies as they explore the benefit corporation structure.
-Our attorneys are experienced in all aspects of corporate organization and governance, and focused on helping our clients achieve their objectives.
+Our Public Benefit Corporation Services team works with existing and new companies as they explore the benefit corporation structure.
+Our attorneys are experienced in all aspects of corporate organization and governance and focused on helping our clients achieve their objectives.

 Among our Public Benefit Corporation Services are:

 - Assistance with public benefit corporation certification

 - Counsel to boards of directors on governance obligations